mnouri92/persian_ner/README.md

 Now is turn to train the models
 > For train the models you need training data related to each of tasks and word embedding for Persian vocabularies that all of these will be downloaded automatically by running the train_mtl.sh file

-For train the model all of that you have to do is just specify the chosen model to train (mtl2, mtl3 or mtl4), main task and auxiliary task(s) and then run the following command in terminal :
+For train the model all that you have to do is just specify the chosen model to train (mtl2, mtl3 or mtl4), main task and auxiliary task(s) and then run the following command in terminal :
 ``` ./train_mtl.sh <chosen_type> <main_task_path> <auxiliary_task_path> <second_aux_path_if_type_is_mtl3> <third_aux_path_if_type_is_mtl4>```

 > type can be chosen from :